BVNCodeTech/medsched/README.md

 ### Installing Virtual Environment

-Be sure to have python >=3.8 installed in your machine.
+Be sure to have python >=3.8 installed in your machine and added to `$PATH` for *nix and to `environment variables` in Windows.
 Next create a virtual environment by installing and using `virtualenv`

 ```
 pip install virtualenv